chilts/marksmith-server/README.md

 # Marksmith #

-Note: "Marksmith" is a cross between "MarkDown" and "Wordsmith" (not "Mark Smith").

 ## What is it? ##

 Marksmith is a server which can look at a directory full of markdown files, assets and templates and serve them up on